OpenSextant/SolrTextTagger/README.md

 ## Build Instructions

-The build requires Java and Maven.
+The build requires Java (v8 or v9) and Maven.

 To compile and run tests, use: